 In addition to a meningitis rash, other symptoms of a meningococcal infection may include:

 - nausea or vomiting

 As the infection spreads, the rash becomes more obvious.
 More bleeding under the skin may cause the spots to turn dark red or deep purple.
 The rash may resemble large bruises.

 It’s harder to see the rash on darker skin.
 If you suspect meningitis, check lighter areas like the palms, eyelids, and inside the mouth.

 Neck pain and stiffness are common symptoms of meningitis.
-It can sometimes cause the head, neck, and spine to become rigid and arch backwards (opisthotonos).
-This is more likely to happen to infants and young children.
-This symptom may be accompanied by sensitivity to light, which is a sign of serious infection.
-Get medical help immediately if you or your child displays these symptoms.
+It can sometimes cause the head, neck, and spine to become rigid and arch backward (opisthotonos).
+Infants may also exhibit widespread body stiffness and have jerky, or floppy movements.